tinacms/tina.io/content/guides/gatsby/adding-tina/creating-forms.md

 title: Creating Forms
 ---

-After wrapping our App component in the Tina Provider, we can create forms by calling the `useForm` hook inside our Post component. `useForm` returns two values in an array, similar to `React.useState`, which we assign via destructuring:
+After adding `gatsby-plugin-tinacms` to our site we can create forms by calling the `useForm` hook inside our `BlogPostTemplate` component.
+The `useForm` hook returns two values in an array, similar to `React.useState`, which we assign via destructuring:

 ```js
 const [modifiedValues, form] = useForm(formConfig)